Persian Cat Personality, Energy, and Social Traits

 A Persian cat relaxing indoors as other Persian cats engage in gentle play, illustrating the breed’s low energy and relaxed activity style. breedspective.com.

-Typical energy characteristics:
+Typical energy traits:

 • Short, gentle play sessions

-• Preference for resting over climbing
+• Preference for lounging and resting

-• Minimal zoomies or wild behavior
+• Minimal climbing or high activity

 Best ways to engage a Persian cat:

-• Wand toys with slow movements
+• Wand toys with slow movement

 • Soft balls or plush toys